kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/welcome/course-assessments.md

 During weeks 1, 2, 3, and 4. you will have a weekly assignment that will be due on the Monday of the following week.
 The weekly assignments are:

-Week 1 - Individual SDL
+Week 1 - Individual SDL (Due date: October 17th, 2022)

-Week 2 - Limiting Beliefs Plan
+Week 2 - Limiting Beliefs Plan (Due date: October 24th, 2022)

-Week 3 - Energy & Time Management Experiment
+Week 3 - Energy & Time Management Experiment (Due date: October 31st, 2022)

-Week 4 - Memory Challenge
+Week 4 - Memory Challenge (Due date: November 7th, 2022)

 More information about each challenge can be found on the assignment page of each week’s lesson.